Worth a try. Let us know how it goes

 30 juil.
 17 par le membre: paulanavarette

-Here is an interesting article on why that way of eating works well for some and not well for others. https://authoritynutrition.com/4-reasons-some-do-well-as-vegans/
+Here is an interesting article on why that way of eating works well for some and not well for others. https://authoritynutrition.com/4-reasons-some-do-well-as-vegans/ It does not work for me.

 30 juil.
 17 par le membre: Officially39